 To be effective, your recruitment and selection process should be consistent across locations and team members.
 This ensures that it can be duplicated each time you need to make a new hire and that it doesn’t hinge on any one person or department’s involvement.

 Let’s say your marketing agency has branches in New York and Los Angeles.
 You need your team members to be able to collaborate between the two branches, work together when traveling, provide the same level of service when working with clients, and so on.
 It wouldn’t make sense, then, to hire your Los Angeles art director using one set of criteria and your New York art director using a different set.
 Though each branch might have a unique set of needs and culture norms, the core candidate selection strategy used between them should be the same.

-7. Be Objective
+7. Be objective

 The strongest employers prioritize objectivity and diversity in their employee selection strategy.
 In a survey of more than 1,300 CEOs, respondents said talent diversity and inclusiveness in the hiring process were core components of competitive organizations.

 Your employee selection strategy, then, should actively work to eliminate bias and provide an even playing field for all applicants.
-We talk more about eliminating bias and hiring for diversity in this post.

 How will you track each phase of your hiring process?
 Conducting strong record keeping at every stage of the hiring funnel ensures all stakeholders have the proper evidence to use in the decision-making process.
 This is especially necessary if you have a long time-to-hire and several weeks or months might pass between meetings with different candidates.